How to use phalcon-devtools to accelerate Phalcon development

 Included items

-contains tools that make it easier to implement Phalcon in an IDE.
+It mainly contains tools to make it easier to implement Phalcon in an IDE.

 Replace the CPHALCON_DIR constant at the beginning of the program with the path where Phalcon.so is installed.